r0ttenbeef/BlackMega-VM/README.md

 # BlackMega-VM
-Convert windows virtual machine to a lab for malware analysis using [Ansible](https://www.ansible.com/) playbooks for automated installation of malware analysis tools and gadgest, Debloating useless windows services to reduce windows traffic noise and overwhelming running processes.
+Convert windows virtual machine to a lab for malware analysis using ansible playbooks for automated installation of malware analysis tools and gadgets, Debloating useless windows services to reduce windows traffic noise and overwhelming running processes.

 ## Good to know
 The default BlackMega VM tools are installed using [Chocolaty](https://chocolatey.org/) package manager for windows for easy and fast installation, The tools list are stored in `group_vars/all.yml` as it's easy to be modified as needed.

-Be informed that some windows tools are features will be disabled or remove like disabling windows updates using [Windows update blocker](https://www.sordum.org/9470/windows-update-blocker-v1-8) tool, Blocking Microsoft Edge and removing windows bloatware using [Windows10Debloater](https://github.com/Sycnex/Windows10Debloater) which is working for windows 11 perfectly.
+Be informed that some windows tools are features will be disabled or remove like disabling windows updates using [Windows update blocker](https://www.sordum.org/9470/windows-update-blocker-v1-8/ tool), Blocking Microsoft Edge and removing windows bloatware using [Windows10Debloater](https://github.com/Sycnex/Windows10Debloater) which is working for windows 11 perfectly.

 ## Requirements
 Just an up and running up-to-date windows 10 or windows 11 virtual machine without bother doing any extra installation, Just your preferred browser.